 Tim graduated with a Bachelor of Physiotherapy from La Trobe University in 2007.
 Since graduating he has worked primarily in private practice within Australia and the United Kingdom.

 Tim has extensive post-graduate training in Clinical Pilates and is a certified APPI Pilates Instructor.
-He is currently co-ordinating the Pilates program at Hoppers Crossing.
 Tim is also trained in dry needling and he utilises both these techniques within his physiotherapy practice.

 He has a strong interest in spinal management, shoulder pain and sports injuries and has completed further education to compliment this.